sebcampos/Coursera_Projects/Cybersecurity_with_Python/Python_for_Active_defense/notes.md

     - Identification of malicious traffic
     - Detection of unusual traffic encapsulation (RDP over TCP, etc)
     - Monitoring for anomalous traffic patterns

+## System activity monitoring for active defense
+* The endpoint is a common target of cyber attacks.
+Active defense use cases for system activity monitoring include:
+    - Detection of unusual activity on user accounts
+    - Identification of anomalous processes on the system
+    - Monitoring for attempts to evade system defenses